List of highest-grossing openings for animated films: Biggest opening week in U.S. and Canada for an animated film

 This list charts animated films that had openings in excess of $70 million in their first week.

 Figures are given in United States dollars (USD).
 42.8% of the films in the top 35 were released after 2010, 2016 is the most represented year, with four films.
 Shrek, Madagascar, and Despicable Me are the most represented franchises with three films.
 All films in Cars, The Incredibles, Finding Nemo, Madagascar main film series, and Despicable Me franchises are on the list.
-Pixar is the most represented studio with 14 films on the list.
+Pixar is the most represented studio with over 10 films on the list.